Holusion/holusion.com/_content_dev/en/toolbox/media-player/set-current.md

 ---
-title: Contrôler l'affichage en python
+title: Control the display with Python
-abstract: Utilisez l'API Holusion pour contrôler votre produit
+abstract: Use  the Holusion API to control your product

 ---
-# Utiliser la playlist
+# Use the playlist
-Nous allons réaliser un programme en python qui affichera la liste des médias et permettra de séléctionner un élément de la playlist pour le lire.
+We will make a function in Python that will display the list of medias and will permit to select an element in the playlist to play it.

-## L'affichage
+## The display

-Tout d'abord, nous allons récupérer l'ensemble de la playlist et l'afficher avec la librairie ncurses :
+First of all, we will recover the whole playlist and display it with the ncurses librairy :

     #!/usr/bin/env python
     import curses